About the Tour

 • I’ll show you the former rooming house where John Wilkes Booth tried to recruit another actor into his conspiracy to abduct President Lincoln.

-• I’ll tell you about poets, writers, undiscovered artists, and actors, such as James Baldwin, the sculptor Heim Gross who lived on Horatio Street.
+• I’ll tell you about poets, writers, undiscovered artists, and actors, such as James Baldwin, the sculptor Heim Gross whose studio was next door to me on Horatio Street.

-• We’ll pass through MacDougal Street, which is named for a privateer and later after the American patriot Alexander McDougal.
+• We’ll pass through MacDougal Street, which is named for a privateer and American patriot Alexander McDougal.

 • Greenwich Village has two centuries of architecture.
-From late 18th c. federal style town houses to the Island Park built on concrete pillars shaped like mushrooms.
+From late 18th c. federal style town houses to the Island Park built on concrete pillars shaped like mushrooms in the Hudson river.